Vectorworks/developer-scripting/Function Reference/Functions/FMarker.md

 <b>OBSOLETE for VW 2008: Use [[VS:GetDefaultBeginningMarker| GetDefaultBeginningMarker]] and/or [[VS:GetDefaultEndMarker| GetDefaultEndMarker]] instead.</b>
 Procedure FMarker returns the active marker style parameters.

-A complete listing of marker styles can be found in the [[VS:Function Reference Appendix#Appendix I - Markers|Appendix]].
+A complete listing of marker styles can be found in the [Script Appendix](../Appendix/pages/Appendix%20I%20-%20Markers.md).

 ```pascal
 PROCEDURE FMarker(